Santosjordi/dnd_public_notes/waterdeepIsAnEgg/adventureLog/session53.md

 The party watches as Ba-Chim disappears into the crowd, his now ampty box safely in tow.
 Vega turns to the group, a thoughtful expression on his face.
 “We need to find information on the Cassalanter family.
 I have… business with them.
 Idalla requires me to deliver a parcel.”

 The party exchanges wary glances but nods in agreement.
-With the oracle’s cryptic words still echoing in their minds, they set off through the muddy streets of Yartar, the city’s lively chaos a stark contrast to the uncertain path ahead.
+With the oracle’s uncryptic words still echoing in their minds, they set off through the muddy streets of Yartar.